 At Bluestreak Crystals we believe that crystals can transform any object, but sometimes a shiny surface might need some preparation or maybe the shape you want to bling might be awkward and you're not sure where to start.
-In the Bluestreak Studio we love a challenge and to tackle these obstacles, we have endeavoured to cover this metal microphone in rhinestone embellishment.
+In the Bluestreak Studio we love a challenge and to tackle these obstacles, we have endeavoured to cover this metal microphone in rhinestones.
 The cylindrical shape of the microphone is unforgiving, the surface texture is shiny and ill-suited for glue and there are places on the microphone that could be hard to reach… but we know what to do!

 In this short guide we offer several handy tips and tricks that will help you tackle even the most ambitious of crystal embellishment projects!

 First, we made sure the surface is clean and we disassembled the microphone because the multiple moving parts will get in the way.
-Because the surface is shiny, we buffed the areas we plan to bedazzle with sandpaper, being careful to only sand the bits that will be hidden under the crystals.
+Because the surface is shiny, we buffed the areas we plan to bedazzle with sandpaper, being careful to only sand the bits that will be hidden under the rhinestones.
 This roughens the surface of the metal providing a ‘key’ which the glue will be able to grip on to.